cschreib/kmos-scripts/README.md

 ## G. Check for the detection of helper targets

 1) Next you want to make sure that your "helper" targets can be seen in the continuum image for each OB.
-These are stars of magnitude 21-19, as recommended in the manual.
+These are stars of magnitude H=21 (for DIT=600s), as informally recommended in the manual.
 Additionally, some times we chose to observe a z=0 galaxy with a Pashen-alpha line: it will show both a continuum and line detection in each OB, so it can be used to check the wavelength calibration and how the line is affected by the reconstruction.
+If you did not observe specific targets for this purpose, you can also use one of your sience targets provided it at least as bright in the NIR continuum and not too extended.

 NB: At this stage there are some other things we can do to improve the reduction, like improving the sky subtraction and astrometry, but we will see that later on.
 For now we will just check that the helper targets are well detected.
 To do these checks, you could use QFitsView and open each reduced cube one by one.
 This is tedious...
 Instead you can follow the procedure below, which I find more convenient.